jmtrafny/hpmor/CHAPTER_ONE.md

 "And every spring, have the raids grown larger or smaller?"

 A pause.
 "Larger, Your Majesty.
-But that is simply—"
+But that is the natural consequence of—"

 "More men.
 Better coordination.
-Longer expeditions."
+Longer expeditions inland."
 Arthur leaned forward.
-"Lord Bedivere, when a fox circles a henhouse, does it strike immediately?
-Or does it learn the farmer's routines first?
-When does he sleep?
-When does he check the coop?
-Where are the gaps in the fence?"
+"Tell me, Lord Bedivere, in your three years of fighting—have these raiders ever asked about our numbers?
+Our supply routes?
+The location of our armories?"

-"Saxons are not foxes, Your Majesty.
-They are warriors."
+Bedivere frowned.
+"Raiders don't ask questions, Your Majesty.
+They attack."

+"But they take prisoners, don't they?
+And what happens to those prisoners who return?"

+"They..."
+Bedivere's frown deepened.
+"They're questioned.
+To learn what they might have told their captors."

+"And what do they report?"

+The silence stretched.
+Arthur watched understanding dawn slowly in the young lord's eyes.

+"They ask about fortifications," Bedivere said slowly.
+"Troop movements.
+Grain stores."
+His voice grew rougher.
+"Christ's blood.
+They're not taking prisoners for ransom.
+They're taking them for intelligence."

-"Warriors led by chiefs who want to *win*.
-The Saxons know Rome has fallen—that news has reached every shore in the known world by now.
-They know we've lost our legions, our supply lines, our connection to the continent.
+"The Saxons know Rome has fallen—that news has reached every shore in the known world by now.
 If you were a Saxon war-chief, and you learned that the greatest empire in history had just collapsed, leaving a wealthy island defended by squabbling lords with no central command—would you raid for cattle?
 Or would you begin planning something larger?"

 Bedivere was silent for a long moment.
 His scars stood out white against his weathered face.

-"I would send scouts," he said finally.
+"I would send scouts disguised as raiders," he said finally.
 "I would learn the land.
 I would count the fighting men and map the fortifications."
-His voice roughened.
+His voice carried the weight of terrible realization.
 "And then I would come with every warrior I could muster, because an opportunity like this comes once in a hundred generations."

 "Then we have perhaps a year.
 Maybe two, if we're fortunate and their harvest is good."
 Arthur stood, ignoring the ache in his legs from the unforgiving throne.
 "I want a census of every fighting man in every holding that acknowledges the crown.
 I want an accounting of our grain stores, our forges, our horses.
 I want maps of every road, every river crossing, every defensible position between here and the coast."